tModLoader/tModLoader/ExampleMod/Content/CustomModType/README.md

 ### HandsUpVictoryPose, HandsUpWithFireworksVictoryPose, and NonAutoloadVictoryPose
 These are all "content" added by this mod.
 They are the default victory poses available unless other mods add their own. `HandsUpVictoryPose` and `HandsUpWithFireworksVictoryPose` are autoloaded as normal, while `NonAutoloadVictoryPose` shows off manually loading multiple instances of a single `ModVictoryPose` class in `NonAutoloadVictoryPose.NonAutoloadVictoryPoseLoader`.

+### VictoryPoseLoader
+This class handles tracking all registered `ModVictoryPose` content. `ModVictoryPose` calls `VictoryPoseLoader.Add` to assign an ID value and register the content.

+This is the also the main API exposed and intended to be used by other mods.
+For example, other mods could use the API to trigger a specific ModVictoryPose manually, such as when they craft a specific item.

 ### VictoryPosePlayer
 This `ModPlayer` class handles applying and updating the active `ModVictoryPose`.
+It also handles the default trigger for starting a pose, which is defeating an enemy.
 The file also contains `PoseIconParticle`, a custom `IParticle` example which is used to render an image in the game world.

-### VictoryPoseLoader
-This class handles tracking all registered `ModVictoryPose` content. `ModVictoryPose` calls `VictoryPoseLoader.Add` to assign an ID value and register the content.

 ### VictoryPoseID and VictoryPoseID.Sets
 `VictoryPoseID` and `VictoryPoseID.Sets` manage the ID sets for `ModVictoryPose`.
 Like with other content, it can be useful to be able to have "sets" for storing content-specific data.